QosmoInc/UNLABELED/README.md

 uv sync
 ```

-This will install PyTorch 2.9.1 (with CUDA 12.9), TensorBoard, and other dependencies as specified in `pyproject.toml`.
+This will install PyTorch 2.9.1 (with CUDA 12.9), Weights & Biases, and other dependencies as specified in `pyproject.toml`.

 Make sure you have the YOLOv2 MS COCO weights:
 ```